 Managing the Student Pass

-- Two (2) photocopies of passport (ALL pages) and only data page in color.
+- two (2) photocopies of passport (ALL pages)

 - progression (foundation studies to undergraduate level)